Non-Perturbative Topological Gadgets for Many-Body Coupling: Conclusion

 \section{Conclusion}

 Locality reduction perturbative gadgets are a powerful theoretical tool to show that high-order terms can be constructed from those of lower order, which, however, suffer from serious drawbacks in the number of qubits and energy regimes required for their use.
 In this work, we have introduced gadgets that can, non-perturbatively, transform $k$-local Hamiltonians to those containing three-local terms, with the caveat of complex logical operations, or five-local terms at the cost of reduced composability.
-We demonstrate that the gadget allows for the use of logical operations needed for a hardware implementation of whole-chain-driven minor embedding, and also, a related use case in error corrected adiabatic quantum computing.
+We demonstrate that the gadget allows for the use of logical operations needed for a hardware implementation of whole-chain-driven minor embedding.
+A related use case which would be interesting to explore in the future is self-correcting error correction codes \cite{sarovar05a,Jordan06a,young13a,Sarovar13a}.
+Although in this case it would be important to design codes which can handle the inherent constraints on composibility.

 The construction relies on the presence or absence of topological defects determined by the boundary conditions to which they are subject and could form the simplest example of a wider class of constructions for Hamiltonian-based computing in which such properties transmit global information between sites.
 While this gadget requires three- or five-body terms to implement, other systems such as qubit spin-ice rely only on two-body terms and could yield other interesting constructions as a future area of study.